wp-plugins/menubar-color-changer/readme.txt

 2. Appearance menu - with the customizer link

 == Changelog ==

+= 1.0 =
+* Added type-attribute to style-tag to try to fix error when IE Compatibility Mode is on.
+* Upgraded to version 1.0

 = 0.1.0 =
 * Upgraded to object oriented language.
 Also stopped using anonymous functions, since this doesn't work on older versions of PHP.